MuhammadTauqeerSadiqRollNo2076/Ai_Recomendatation_system/README.md

 # Ai_Recomendatation_system
-this is my final year project (Islamia Uni Bhawalpur)
+This is my final year project on Ai Based  (Islamia Uni Bhawalpur)